Household help services policy

 • services provided outside of Australia unless prior approval from the Agent is received

-• more than one service per day for the same worker
+• more than one of the same service type per day for the same worker

 • the costs of any housework consumables or equipment, for example, cleaning cloths, cleaning liquids, brooms, mops and vacuum cleaners